 A challenging and innovative class inspired by our advanced teachers.
 Each class has its unique and creative focus rooted in intelligent vinyasa sequencing.
 This is a cardiovascular practice that integrates breath, movement, strength, flexibility and balance, and incorporates some advanced postures.
 Students are encouraged to feel comfortable with Vinyasa Flow sequences first.

-Combines gentle movements with breath.
+Hatha focuses on alignment, anatomy, body mechanics, and mindfulness.
+It combines gentle movements with breath.
 These classes are perfect for beginners as well as people with specific limitations and those recovering from injury.
-More experienced students who crave a more restorative practice or need to deeply relax and de-stress will also enjoy Gentle Hatha.
+More experienced students who crave a more restorative practice or need to deeply relax and de-stress will also enjoy Hatha.

 **Suitable for those with injury or limited mobility.